trueberryless/the-thinking-hub/src/content/posts/criminal-thinking.md

 We need to make a sharp distinction here.
 When you buy a high-end "always-on" device like a Google Home or Amazon Echo, you are generally buying into a managed ecosystem.
 These companies have security teams, and crucially, they push firmware updates.
 If a vulnerability is found, it gets patched.

 The danger lies in the "long tail" of cheap electronics.
-The market is flooded with white-label "smart" devices produced by manufacturers that act like mayflies—they exist for a year or two to flood the market with cheap hardware, and then they vanish.
+The market is flooded with white-label "smart" devices produced by manufacturers that act like mayflies — they exist for a year or two to flood the market with cheap hardware, and then they vanish.
 These devices are sold with no plan for software maintenance.
 They have hardcoded passwords (often just "admin/admin"), open Telnet ports, and unpatchable firmware.
 Once a vulnerability is discovered in one of these "zombie" devices, it is there forever.

 This creates a terrifying dynamic: we are filling our homes and offices with millions of tiny, powerful computers that are permanently vulnerable.
 And because the people buying them are regular consumers, not sysadmins, these devices are almost never monitored.
 They just sit there, connected to the internet, waiting to be conscripted.

 ### Mirai and the Million-Bot Army

 The wake-up call for this threat was the **Mirai Botnet** in 2016.
-Mirai didn't attack sophisticated servers; it scanned the internet for those cheap IoT devices—digital video recorders (DVRs) and IP cameras—and tried default usernames and passwords.
+Mirai didn't attack sophisticated servers; it scanned the internet for those cheap IoT devices — digital video recorders (DVRs) and IP cameras — and tried default usernames and passwords.
 It worked terrifyingly well.

 Mirai amassed an army of hundreds of thousands of hijacked devices.
 When the controllers gave the order, this swarm launched a Distributed Denial of Service (DDoS) attack of unprecedented scale against Dyn, a major DNS provider.
 The result?
 Huge chunks of the internet, including Twitter, Netflix, and Reddit, simply vanished for users across the US and Europe.